Limited edition print of The Tate and Lyle Sugar Refinery, London

 45cm x 22.5cm giclee print giclee print not including the white boarder around.
 See below for Additional Information.

-A bit about The Tate and Lyle Sugar Factory
+A bit about The Tate and Lyle Sugar Refinery

 The painting shows Thames Refinery in Silvertown established in 1878 by famous Victorian sugar merchant and philanthropist Sir Henry Tate.
 He’s most noted for bringing the sugar cube to the UK and establishing the Tate Gallery.